 Upcoming Sunnyside History Walks:

-- Sunday 5 November 2017 / Sunnyside: The Early Years.
-[Date changed due to predicted rain.]
+- Sunday 18 February 2018 / Sunnyside: The Early Years.
 (11am–1pm) What was life like at the turn of the century?
 Find out about the first school, where the lost creek once flowed, hear stories from early families, see where the coal-fired power plant once stood.
 Photos and stories available nowhere else.
 Covers 1.8 miles.
 Level: easy.
+(Rain cancels walk.)

-- Sunday 14 January 2018 / A Walk Down Mid-Century Monterey Boulevard.
+- Saturday 19 May 2018 / A Walk Down Mid-Century Monterey Boulevard.
 (11am–1pm) Learn about the shops, businesses, and restaurants that once lined our commercial district, from the 1920s to the 1980s, and how things changed.
 Hear stories I’ve collected from longtime residents, see photos available nowhere else.
 Less than one mile.
 Level: easy.
-(Rain cancels walk.)

 Suggested Minimum Donation $10 to help support future GPNHP activities — or join the GPNHP ($15 per year) and receive a pass to attend the walking tour that day.
-SunnysideHistory.org is part of the Glen Park Neighborhoods History Project, which sponsors other local walks — more information here.
+SunnysideHistory.org is a partner of the Glen Park Neighborhoods History Project, which sponsors other local walks — more information here.

 ** To find out what “beating the bounds” means, visit Wikipedia’s page: https://en.wikipedia.org/wiki/Beating_the_bounds